berkcan25/Turkish-Bomb-Party-Game/README.md

 2. Open the project directory in your preferred code editor.
 3. Run `turkish word fixer.py` to format the word list to your liking.
 4. Run `syllable finder.py`, making sure to clearly state file locations, to generate the JSON for the game.
-5. Customize the game settings at the top of the `script.js` file, such as timer duration and syllable list, as needed.
-6. Open `index.html` in a web browser to play the game.
+5. Open `index.html` in a web browser to play the game.

 ## Play
 - Upon starting the game, a syllable will be displayed, and the turn timer will begin counting down.